Big Data and Hadoop

 Big Data and Hadoop internship is designed to provide knowledge and skills to become a successful Hadoop Developer.
 In-depth knowledge of concepts such as Hadoop Distributed File System, Hadoop Cluster, Map-Reduce, Hbase Zookeeper etc. will be covered in the internship.

-After the completion of the Big Data and Hadoop Internship at GRID INDIA, you should be able to:
+After the completion of the Big Data and Hadoop Internship at GRID, you should be able to:

 - Master the concepts of Hadoop Distributed File System

 - Setup a Hadoop Cluster

 - Perform Data Analytics using Pig and Hive